DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-02-16-designcompetition1.md

 will pay for it.
 Describe potential product attributes that the user/buyer cares about.

 * A one-sentence pitch of your product.

+## Submission
+Submit a single pdf to yiren@asu.edu with the title "design competition 1 team number".

 [1]: http://www.new-ag.info/en/view/point.php?a=2912
 [2]: https://www.youtube.com/watch?v=eZ2sVriiIuU